Multi-dimensional anticipated backward stochastic differential equations with quadratic growth: Global solution with bounded terminal value

 If $m_0 \neq 1$, we have that $n(\sigma+\sigma_0)(T - t)\leq n(\sigma+\sigma_0)\epsilon = \frac{1}{2}$ when $t\in [T-\epsilon, T]$.
 This implies that

 It also implies that on the interval $[T-\epsilon,T-\epsilon+K$],

 Next, we would like to suture the interval $[T-\epsilon,T-\epsilon+K$] and assert that \rf{eq::4.17} still holds on the interval $[T-\k,T+K$].
-In fact, similar to the process used to obtain (\ref{eq::4.17}), we have that on the interval $[T-2\epsilon,T-\epsilon+K]$,
+In fact, similarly to the process used to obtain (\ref{eq::4.17}), we have that on the interval $[T-2\epsilon,T-\epsilon+K]$,

 Proceeding with the above computation gives us that for $1\leq j \leq m_0 -1$,

 Note that